scotws/cthulhu/docs/MANUAL.md

 ## Introduction

-There are various assemblers for the 6502 and 65c02, but very few for the 65816.
+There are various very good assemblers for the 6502 and 65c02, but very few for the 65816.